MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 )
 ```

 The above example adds a second scheme called `My Application`.
-It is configured with two test
+It is configured with two test targets
-targets and a single launch target.
-All three targets are implicitly added to the build list.
+and a single launch target.
+All three targets are implicitly included in the build list.

-### Specify Launch Arguments and Environment Variables
+### Specifying Launch Arguments and Environment Variables

 ```python
 # Assumptions